lorestudios/wiki-lorecraft/docs/documentation/plugins.md

     text="FastAsyncWorldEdit (FAWE) is the main build tool for most Minecraft builders and is actively developed by the amazing team at Intellectual Sites"
   />
   <CustomFeatureBox
-    iconText="🛠️"
-    title="Meta Brushes"
-    text="FastAsyncWorldEdit (FAWE) is the main build tool for most Minecraft builders and is actively developed by the amazing team at Intellectual Sites"
-  />
-  <CustomFeatureBox
-    iconText="🛠️"
-    title="Meta Edit"
-    text="PlotSquared lets us create plot worlds where builders can build in their own areas.Builders can customise their plots with flags to create unique build environments per plot."
-  />
-  <CustomFeatureBox
     iconImg="./../images/gopaint.png"
     title="Go Paint"
     text="Arceon is made by the amazing Arcaniax to help bring more advanced tools to FAWE and FAVS including loft, spike, and more..."